Dota Auto Chess: Gameplay

-Gameplay proceeds over the course of multiple rounds.
-Each round occurs in three phases: income, preparation, and battle.

-The income rewarded at the beginning of each round is calculated based on a few different factors.
-On top of the base amount of gold, players receive interest based on which multiple of ten up to forty they currently have in their bank.
-Upon winning a battle, a player is rewarded one gold.
-Winning and losing streaks of five or above gift extra gold.
-When a player ends another player's win streak by winning their away game against said winning player, they receive extra gold.
+Gameplay proceeds over the course of several dozen rounds with each round containing three phases: income, preparation, and battle.
+Income is rewarded at the beginning of each round based on a few different factors.
+On top of a base amount, players receive one gold in interest per multiple of ten gold (up to forty) currently in their bank.
+Winning and losing streaks of five or above grant bonus gold.
+When a player ends another player's win streak by winning an away game against said winning player, they receive extra gold.
 When a player is knocked out of the game, players that have contributed to their elimination receive gold and/or items.

-During the preparation phase, players select from a public pool of over fifty chess pieces based on Dota 2 characters' personas and abilities and place their pieces on the spaces within the four rows on their side of the board.
-Characters either have a passive or an active ability.
-While active abilities cost mana, the passive ones do not.
-Mana is gained through making attacks or when the given character is being attacked and survives.
-Each round that has passed gives the player gold and experience.
-By leveling up, the player increases the amount of units he can put on the battlefield.

-Each chess piece belongs to a class and at least one particular race.
-These races and classes are called "synergies" and they improve the abilities of either a certain group of pieces or the entire team.
-Each synergy has three tiers of increasingly powerful buffs.
-Which tier a team is in depends on how many of each race or class they have on the board.
-Some synergies increase in multiples of three and others increase in multiples of two.
-Synergy buffs may increase the defending team's stats, decrease the opponent team's defenses, or initiate synergy specific abilities.
+Players also earn one gold immediately upon winning a battle- notably before the next round's interest is calculated.

+During the preparation phase, players can spend their gold to buy pieces, to buy experience, or to re-roll the options in their shop.
+They can also adjust their team- placing and rearranging pieces within the first four rows of their board, selling them, or moving them to the bench.
+As a player gains additional levels over time or by spending gold on experience, more powerful pieces become available to be rolled and purchased.

+The battle phase is straightforward, as players have no control over any of their pieces on their board during this time.
+Pieces follow basic algorithms to fight and to use their abilities until only one team is left standing.
+The winning player deals damage to the losing player based on the surviving pieces in the winner's army.
+During battles, players observe their matches and others in order to determine tactical adjustments to positioning, to identify threats, and to scout for conflicting piece or team compositions.

-Players may acquire items after killing the creeps and can give these items to their chess pieces.
+During mob rounds, players may acquire items after killing neutral creeps and can give these items to their pieces.
 Each item has unique effects and some can be combined to form stronger versions.
 Upon a successful fight during every tenth round, the creeps drop a relic.
 Relics reward players with "neutral items" that manipulate the normal game rules in their favor.